4M0D/Exploring-The-Unreal/README.md

 # Exploring The Unreal

-*A student-made guide to complex analysis — clear and concise*

 We often meet complex numbers in high school, but rarely do we explore their functions the way we do with real ones.
-Euler’s formula is usually as far as we go — beautiful, but a little mysterious.
-This project is an attempt to go deeper and make sense of complex functions, extending the lens of calculus.
+This text is an attempt to go deeper and make sense of complex functions, extending the lens of calculus.

 **Exploring the Unreal** is a compact re-articulation of the ideas in *Fundamentals of Complex Analysis* by Saff & Snider.
 It closely follows the structure of that text but expresses the material in my own words — focusing on clarity, visual understanding, and the reasoning behind key results.